The-Wishlist-Co/docs/wishlistSvcAPI.md

 </details>

+## Get Wishlist Items

+Below APIs provide mechanisms to get all items in a single wishlist or a single wishlist item.

-## Get all Items in a Wishlist by Wishlist Id
+### Get all Items in a Wishlist by Wishlist Id
 Returns a list of all wishlist items belonging to the given wishlist Id (TWC internal identifier).

 Results are paginated, page size is 20, maximum 50.